Is Homemade Baby Formula Safe?

 Source: pix4free.org

 However, the AAP advises parents of babies over 6 months old to contact their pediatrician if it’s okay to momentarily give them cow’s milk in an emergency during a formula scarcity.
 This potential choice is only available to infants over 6 months old who typically consume standard formula and is not a specialty item for any medical requirements, such as allergies.
-Just like homemade formulas, it’s not recommended to feed your child cow’s milk.
+Just like home-prepared formula, it’s not recommended to feed your child cow’s milk.
 It’s not recommended, and you shouldn’t do it frequently.
-But according to the AAP, it’s preferable to produce homemade baby formula or water down pre-made baby food.
+However, according to the AAP, it’s preferable to produce homemade infant formula or water down pre-made infant food.

-For those who have sensitivity with raw cow milk or any cow milk formula, you may opt for a goats milk formula.
-A goats milk formula can be a great alternative to cow’s milk.
-Despite goat’s milk popularity on most countries, be aware that it is not safe to be used for infants.
-A raw goat milk or goat milk formula can even cause significant morbidity and death to infants.
+For those who have sensitivity to raw cow milk or any cow milk formula, you may opt for a goat’s milk formula.
+A goat’s milk formula can be a great alternative to cow’s milk.
+Despite goat’s milk popularity in most countries, be aware that it is not safe to be used for infants.
+Raw goat milk or goat milk formula can even cause significant morbidity and death in infants.

 You can also bookmark the Family Hype page for the latest updates on baby formula milk resources.